ludicast/foursquare/README.markdown

 Finally, you need to generate from foursquare an oauth key.
 There are several ways to do this, you'll have to pick what works best for you..

+## Connecting to foursquare

+If you have an OAuth token pass it in to the constructor of the `AuthenticatedFoursquareDelegate` class.

+However, if you instead want to use "userless" access (e.g. for the [Venues Project](http://developer.foursquare.com/venues/)), you would need to create a serverside proxy for your foursquare requests.
+Ideally this proxy will receive a foursquare request and tack on your application's id and secret.
+Then you would create an instance of the `ProxiedFoursquareDelegate`, passing in to the constructor your proxy location.

+Either of these delegates, once created, will supply you with methods such as `getCategories`.

 ## The Goal

 I'm trying to take the "fat model, skinny controller" philosophy and apply it to this library.
 What I mean by that is I would like the classes to have intelligent enough associations that everything gets pulled in as needed.
 Adding a new foursquare endpoint should only require: